murribu/wcsb/src/notes/meetings.2025-05-19.md

 [[people.board.Claire Reeves]] and [[people.board.Eric Welch]] were both concerned about the lack of time available to consider this change, which led to a conversation about delaying the approval of the Pay Charts.
 Ms. Hall said that would be problematic because they are currently trying to hire teachers.
 So the board agreed that a deferral was a bad idea.

 The amendment failed, 8-3-1 with [[people.board.Tony Bostic]], [[people.board.Dennis Driggers]], and [[people.board.Margie Johnson]] voting in favor of the amendment and [[people.board.Donna Clements]] abstaining.

+The unamended Pay Charts were approved 10-1-1 with [[people.board.Margie Johnson]] voting no and [[people.board.Tony Bostic]] abstaining.

 ## Call to Action